t0mg/playwrite-dock/README.md

 <img src="images/dock-front.jpg" width="48%" title="Bottom view of the dock assembly.">  <img src="images/dock-back.jpg" width="48%" title="Bottom view of the dock assembly.">

 The dock is powered by a [Teensy 4.1 microcontroller](https://www.pjrc.com/store/teensy41.html).
 The USB Host port of the Teensy is used to connect to both a [Playdate](https://play.date/) console and a USB HID keyboard (or gamepad).
-It reads user input from these devices and uses USB Serial to communicate with the Playdate, leveraging a few of the available [USB commands](https://github.com/jaames/playdate-reverse-engineering/blob/main/usb/usb.md#usb-commands) to emulate inputs, and listening to messages from the Playdate and [Playwrite app]((https://github.com/t0mg/playwrite)).
+It reads user inputs from these devices and uses USB Serial to communicate with the Playdate, leveraging a few of the available [USB commands](https://github.com/jaames/playdate-reverse-engineering/blob/main/usb/usb.md#usb-commands) to emulate native inputs, and listening to messages from the Playdate and [Playwrite app]((https://github.com/t0mg/playwrite)).

 The micro USB port of the Teensy is used to power the dock and flash the software.
 The dock also charges the Playdate though the Teensy (albeit slowly).